Group Policy Settings May Not Work in Microsoft Office Since 2013

 - Configuring the Group Policy options you want in the Microsoft Office templates,

 - Looking on a workstation in the Policies key of the registry to see what's there, then

 - Migrating those entries into a Registry Preferences object to update each workstation's or user's registry in the proper locations (not in the Policies key).

 You can do this because Windows does download the Group Policy settings for Microsoft Office and applies them to the Policies key in the registry, even if the workstation is running an edition of Office that will ignore them.

 Of course, since the settings will be in the regular areas of the registry and not in the Policies key when you use Registry Preferences, you will not be able to lock them down.
 The user will be able to change these settings through the normal Office menus and options.

-Another solution is to migrate to the Volume License edition.
-However, this means paying about 70% more for Microsoft Office Standard 2013 through the Open Business Volume License program as opposed to the Home & Business PKC, or 20% more for Office Professional Plus 2013 (Open Business) than for the Office Professional 2013 PKC if your users need Microsoft Access.
+Another solution is to migrate to the Volume License edition, if perpetual licenses are still of interest to you.
+However, this means paying about 70% more for Microsoft Office Standard through the Open Business Volume License program as opposed to the Home & Business PKC, or 20% more for Office Professional Plus (Open Business) than for the Office Professional PKC if your users need Microsoft Access.
 And, you would have to decide how to dispose of or reassign the PKC licenses.
 This is the highest cost solution, but it completely solves the Group Policy problem.